nusenu/ansible-relayor/README.md

     - default: 443

 * `tor_enableControlSocket` boolean
-    - if true create a ControlSocket file for every tor instance (i.e. to be used for nyx)
+    - if `true` create a ControlSocket file for every tor instance (i.e. to be used for nyx)
     - access control relies on filesystem permissions
     - to give a user access to a specific tor instance's controlsocket file you
     - have to add the user to the primary group of the tor instance
-    - the path to the socket file(s) is /var/run/tor-instances/instance-id/control
+    - the path to the socket file(s) is /var/run/tor-instances/$instance-id/control
     - this setting affects all instances on a given server
     - per instance configuration is not supported
     - default: false